Project

 No worries – this can be changed at any time in the user’s profile.

-To complete the task of finding a place to practice and actually start doing it – Mat allows the user to book and pay for the lesson through the app.
+Mat allows the user to book and pay for the lesson through the app.
 The user is not obliged to subscribe to a particular studio and can attend various yoga classes in his or her area or even elsewhere, like when on vacations or business trips.

 The next step in this project is conducting usability testing to refine and validate the solution.